atlaschiew/deployment_sop/README.md

 7. For any spending action.
 Please ensure that
     - Transfer page has preview and confirmation.
     - TAC or OTP is required.
+    - Secondary password/security password/PIN is required if applicable.
     - Add minimum spend (to prevent end user fill in -ve amount)
     - Duplicate insert prevention.